Polish nationality law: Citizenship by descent

 A child born to a Polish parent is automatically a Polish citizen at birth.
 It is irrelevant where the child is born.
 Citizenship can generally be claimed only by descendants of Polish citizens.

 However, historically, because the newly independent Poland comprised lands from Germany, Russia, and Austria-Hungary, who became a Polish citizen was unclear.
 Article 2 of the Polish Citizenship Act of 1920 referred back to the residency laws of these former states, and also "international treaties".
 Those without a right to Polish citizenship were considered to have only "Polish origins" but not citizenship.
 Thus, not all ethnic Poles could claim Polish citizenship if they had left Poland before the country became an independent state in 1918.
 Also, there can be no break in Polish citizenship between the emigrant ancestor and the descendant.
 If the applicant's ancestor lost Polish citizenship, such as by becoming a citizen of another country before 1951, the descendant did not inherit Polish citizenship through that ancestor.
 Application for "Confirmation of Possession or Loss of Polish Citizenship" can be made through Polish embassies or consulates abroad.

-Citizenship by naturalization / other than by birth

-Under the 2009 law, a foreigner may be naturalized as a Polish citizen in the following ways: